michaelakorede/darey.class-pbl/Project2.md

 http://18.222.230.79:80

 ![Create an index html file in that location so that we can test that your new server block](https://user-images.githubusercontent.com/83889926/156265752-0aabcaef-5600-4d2c-bf8b-cc5c21fc1d41.PNG)

 ### STEP FIVE: TESTING PHP WITH NGINX

-Note, The LAMP stack is completely installed and fully operational.

-We can do this by creating a test PHP file in our document root.
 Open a new file called info.php within our document root in our text editor:

 > sudo nano /var/www/projectLEMP/info.php